kumaramardeep342/codespaces-jupyter/README.md

 - Google Generative AI
 - LangChain

-# Disclaimer: This project is not officially associated with Google or Gemini.
-It's a community-driven project demonstrating the capabilities of Gemini AI.
+ **Disclaimer:** This project is not officially associated with Google or Gemini.
+It's a community-driven project demonstrating the capabilities of Gemini AI for learning and exploring.